We care about your privacy.

 Personal information held by us may include your:

-- residential and business postal addresses, telephone/mobile/fax numbers and email addresses;
+- residential and business postal addresses, telephone/mobile numbers and email addresses

-- any information that you provided to us by you during your registration for challenges, account creation process or added to your user profile;
+- any information that you provided to us by you during your account creation process or added to your user profile

-- preferences and password for using this site and your computer and connection information; and
+- preferences and password for using this site and your computer and connection information

 - any information that you otherwise share with us.